Frequently asked questions.

 Yes!
 On average, bans on single-use plastic bags can eliminate almost 300 plastic bags per person, per year.
 Researchers have found that plastic bag bans successfully reduce plastic bag litter by at least one-third wherever they have been implemented.

-Which cities are working on this initiative?
+Which Montana cities are working on plastics?

 Whom should I contact if I want to get involved?